1DLAMBA/product-catalog-manager/README.md

-# product-catalog-manager
+# product-catalog-manager for BLUTECH
-A product catalog manager built with react.js for BLUETECH SOLUTIONS.
+A product catalog manager built with react.js for BLUTECH SOLUTIONS software engineer test project.
 Including features like; String search, Filter by quantity and supplier

 ### Designed By Daniel Alamba Junior
 https://1dlamba.github.io/Daniel-Alamba/